BroadbandForum/usp/specification/mtp/http/readme.md

 ## MTP Message Encryption

-HTTP MTP message encryption is provided using certificates in TLS as described in Section 2.7.2 and section 9 of [RFC 7230][13].
+HTTP MTP message encryption is provided using certificates in TLS as described in [RFC 2818](https://tools.ietf.org/html/rfc2818) and the updates to RFC 2818 contained in sections 2.7.2 and 9 of RFC 7230[13].

-**R-HTTP.14** - USP Endpoints utilizing HTTP clients and servers for message transport MUST implement the Certificate modes of TLS security as defined in [RFC 7230][13].
+**R-HTTP.14** - USP Endpoints utilizing HTTP clients and servers for message transport MUST implement the Certificate modes of TLS security as defined in [RFC 2818](https://tools.ietf.org/html/rfc2818) and the updates to RFC 2818 contained in sections 2.7.2 and 9 of RFC 7230[13].

-**R-HTTP.15** - While section 9 of [RFC 7230][13] provides guidance on securing HTTP, further guidance related to TLS implementations HTTP clients are server are as follows:
+**R-HTTP.15** - While section 9 of [RFC 7230][13] provides guidance on securing HTTP, further guidance related to TLS implementations for HTTP clients and servers are as follows:

-*	USP Endpoints that implement an HTTP MTP MUST support TLS 1.2 or later as defined in [RFC 5246](https://tools.ietf.org/html/rfc5246).
+*	USP Endpoints that implement an HTTP MTP MUST support TLS 1.2 as defined in [RFC 5246](https://tools.ietf.org/html/rfc5246).
-*	USP Endpoints that implement an HTTP MTP MUST support the IETF RFCs that update [TLS 1.2](https://tools.ietf.org/html/rfc5246).
 *	USP Endpoints that implement an HTTP MTP SHOULD use the [RFC 6066](https://tools.ietf.org/html/rfc6066) Server Name TLS extension to send the host portion of the USP Endpoint's URL as the server name during the TLS handshake.
 *	USP Endpoints that implement an HTTP MTP MUST support the required (MUST/MUST NOT) recommendations and guidelines defined in the following sections of [RFC 7525](https://tools.ietf.org/html/rfc7525):
-  *	Section 3.1.1 - SSL/TLS Protocol Versions

-  *	Section 3.1.3 - Fallback to Lower Versions

     *	Section 3.2 - Strict TLS
     *	Section 3.3 - TLS Compression
     *	Section 3.4 - TLS Session Resumption
     *	Section 3.5 - TLS Renegotiation
     *	Section 4.1 - Cipher Suites: General Guidelines

-*	USP Endpoints that implement an HTTP MTP and authenticate the HTTP MTP of a peer USP Endpoint, the USP Endpoint's HTTP MTP MUST authenticate the peer using the peer's HTTP MTP-provided certificate.
+*	A USP Endpoint that implements an HTTP MTP authenticates its HTTP MTP peer using the peer’s HTTP MTP-provided certificate.
 Authentication of the peer HTTP MTP requires that the HTTP MTP MUST validate the certificate against a root certificate.
     *	If the host portion of the peer HTTP MTP's URL is a DNS name, this MUST be done per the principles of [RFC 6125](https://tools.ietf.org/html/rfc6125), using the host portion of the peer HTTP's USP URL as the reference identifier.
     *	If the host portion of the peer HTTP MTP's URL is an IP address, this MUST be done by comparing the IP address against any presented identifiers that are IP addresses.
 * USP Endpoints that implement an HTTP MTP MUST use subjectAltName extensions for validating the certificate.

 *Note - the terms "reference identifier" and "presented identifier" are defined in [RFC 6125](https://tools.ietf.org/html/rfc6125).*